rclark89/Python-scripts/README.md

 # Python-scripts
 Python scripts

-This is a repository for short python scripts I use for geological applications.
+This is where I keep my Python scripts and Jupyter notebooks used for data analysis.